 Besides Horror, Party Beach provides examples of:

-- The Alcoholic: "Today Tina and alcohol are going to have a great cocktail!"
+- Tina.
+"Today Tina and alcohol are going to have a great cocktail!"

 - The frog-fish monster things are apparently human corpses whose every organ and tissue have been replaced with sea life, making them a "giant protozoa."
 It's used as a metaphor, however, as they're more directly tied to sea anemones, according to the leads.

 - Elemental sodium can kill the monsters because "protozoans are almost entirely made of water."
 Sure, but so is basically all other organic life on Earth, and touching pure sodium doesn't cause anything else to violently explode, so what the heck?

-- Also, the sodium is what reacts in that relationship, not the water.
+- Speaking of which, the sodium is what reacts in that relationship, not the water.
 So there's absolutely no logical reason why gently brushing against a piece of sodium would cause the creatures themselves to violently disintegrate.

 - Damsel in Distress: Elaine's role for the film's finale, having tumbled down a slight incline and somehow gotten her leg trapped.

 - Face-Revealing Turn: Completely and utterly botched via Behind the Black.
 A drunk guy finds someone slumped in a wrecked car, and chats amiably until the (breathing) corpse's head turns to the camera, revealing half his face is a bloody mess.
-Except the drunk was staring at the wound the entire time and only reacted when it became visible to the audience.
+Except the drunk was staring at the wound the entire time and only reacted when it was turned toward the light.

 - A Handful for an Eye: During the beach fight.

-- Or:[close-up of a gal's bikini bottom, shakin' to the music as two guys stare]
+- Another example:[close-up of a gal's bikini bottom, shakin' to the music as two guys stare]

 Guy: That reminds me, did I remember to bring my hot dog buns?